-Dynamic banking models often differentiate deposits and short-term bonds in their interest expenses and operation costs (Hugonnier and Morellec, 2017; Van den Heuvel, 2018; Begenau, 2019).
+Dynamic banking models often differentiate deposits and short-term bonds in their interest expenses and operation costs (Hugonnier and Morellec, 2017; Van den Heuvel, 2018; Begenau, 2020).
 In these models, banks do not face uncertainty in the size of deposit stock.
-Bianchi and Bi-gio (2014), De Nicolò, Gamba, and Lucchetta (2014), Bigio and Sannikov (2019), and Vandeweyer (2019) model deposits as one-period debts and the deposit-flow shocks as intra-period shocks, so banks can freely adjust the deposit base every period without facing the problem of losing control of leverage; in other words, shocks to banks' deposit stock do not have persistent effects.
+Bianchi and Bigio (2014), De Nicolò, Gamba, and Lucchetta (2014), Bigio and Sannikov (2019), and Vandeweyer (2019) model deposits as one-period debts and deposit-flow shocks as intra-period shocks, so banks can freely adjust deposits every period without facing the problem of losing control of leverage.

-The macro-finance literature recognizes deposits as means of payment (Piazzesi and Schneider, 2016; Drechsler, Savov, and Schnabl, 2018; Begenau and Landvoigt, 2018) but model deposits as short-term debts with yields reduced by a money premium (Stein, 2012; DeAngelo and Stulz, 2015; Krishnamurthy and Vissing-Jørgensen, 2015; Greenwood, Hanson, and Stein, 2015; Li, 2019; Begenau, 2019).
-Brunnermeier and Sannikov (2016) is notable exception.
+The macro-finance literature recognizes deposits as means of payment (Piazzesi and Schneider, 2016; Drechsler, Savov, and Schnabl, 2018; Begenau and Landvoigt, 2018) but model deposits as short-term debts with yields reduced by a money premium (Stein, 2012; DeAngelo and Stulz, 2015; Krishnamurthy and Vissing-Jørgensen, 2015; Greenwood, Hanson, and Stein, 2015; Li, 2019; Begenau, 2020).
+Brunnermeier and Sannikov (2016) is a notable exception.
 They model deposits as infinite-maturity nominal liabilities and study the Fisherian deflationary spiral.